KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/prep-work.md

 5. When prompted for any dependencies select **Yes** to install them.

 6. Hover over the settings tab at the top of the page and an x should appear.
-Click the x to close the setup tab.
+Click the x to close the settings tab.

 7. Setup is done!
 Give high fives to those around you!